Plan a good kitchen layout

 Once your work zones are in place, think about incorporating gathering spots to make your kitchen a welcoming space.
 Add features like a kitchen island or a seating nook where family and friends can gather around cooking or simply conversing.
 These elements foster interaction and turn your kitchen into a backdrop for shared moments of joy.

-03 Balance beauty and purpose
+03 Balance form and functionality

 Natural light has a transformative effect on any space.
 Large windows, skylight, or glass doors are all sources of natural lighting that will fill the kitchen with light throughout the day, creating a warm and uplifting atmosphere.
-Be mindful in positioning key work areas, like the sink or prep zones—you may want to consider placing these near the windows to enjoy outdoor views as you go about your tasks and make nature a seamless part of your daily cooking experience.
+Be mindful in positioning key work areas, like the sink or prep zones—you may want to consider placing these near the windows to enjoy outdoor views as you go about your tasks and make nature a seamless part of your daily cooking routine.

 Explore our kitchen collections